KevinF18/Comp584-project2/README.md

 # project 2
-start the project once docker is up and working
+to start the project once docker is up and working

 start app:<br>
 >cd my-app<br>